avan06/PS4CheaterNeo/README.md

 - Added option window, you can adjust some program settings.

+- General

-- PS4IP: Enter PS4 IP location.
+> `PS4IP`: Enter PS4 IP location.
-- PS4Port: Enter PS4 Port.
+> `PS4Port`: Enter PS4 Port.
-- PS4FWVersion: Enter PS4 FW Version (Confirm the fw version only when perform sendpayload).
+> `PS4FWVersion`: Enter PS4 FW Version (Confirm the fw version only when perform sendpayload).

-- SectionFilterKeys: Enter the filter value, the filter will be set here when listing Sections.
-- MaxResultShow: Enter the maximum number of displayed query results. will only affect the number of results displayed in the ResultView.
-Default value is 8192.
+- Cheat

+> `VerifySectionWhenRefresh`: Determine whether to enable verifying Section values when refreshing the cheat list.
+Default enabled.
+> `VerifySectionWhenLock`: Determine whether to enable automatic perform get processes when opening the Query window.
+Default enabled.

+- Query

-- MaxQueryThreads: Enter the number of threads to use when querying.
+> `MaxQueryThreads`: Enter the number of threads to use when querying.
 Default is 3 threads.
-- EnableFilterQuery: Enable filtering when opening the query window.
+> `AutoPerformGetProcesses`: Determine whether to enable automatic perform get processes when opening the Query window.
 Default enabled.
+> `DefaultProcess`: Set the default selected program when perform get processes.
+Default is eboot.bin.
+> `EnableFilterQuery`: Determine whether to enable filtering when opening the query window.
+Default enabled.
+> `SectionFilterKeys`: Enter the filter value, the filter will be set here when listing Sections.
+> `MaxResultShow`: Enter the maximum number of displayed query results. will only affect the number of results displayed in the ResultView.
+Default value is 8192.

 ![option](assets/option.webp)